ykmnkmi/jinja.dart/README.md

 - If `Environment({getAttribute})` is not passed, the `getItem` method will be used.
   This allows you to use `{{ map.key }}` as an expression equivalent to `{{ map['key'] }}`.
 - Slices and negative indexes are not supported.
+- Macro arguments without default values are required.
-- Not yet supported:
+- Not yet implemented:
   - Conditional `extends` statement variant.
+- Not supported:
   - Choice and ignore missing `include` statement variants.
   - Template module.
 - _work in progress_

 ## Dynamically invoked members
 - `[]`, `+`, `-`, `*`, `/`, `~/`, `%` operators